hitoshi-watase/sercrod/docs/reference/directives/template.md

 `*template` runs early in the element pipeline:

-- When Nablla renders an element:
+- When Sercrod renders an element:
   - It first checks for `*template` / `n-template`.
   - If present, it resolves the name, tries to register the template, and then returns immediately for that node.
 - The children of the `*template` element are not rendered at the declaration site.